 In geriatrics, the 'p-words' denoting products of bowels and bladders are crucial.
-When seeing older patients, students should anticipate incontinence, constipation and urinary tract infections (UTI) (12.7%), given this population is disproportionately afflicted by these issues.
-Brief, non-pharamcological strategies a student could suggest on rounds to manage urinary incontinence are: implementing a scheduled toileting program, diarizing fluid balance, physical therapy for pelvic floor exericses, and for constiptation: stool diary, bowel training (optimzing the gastrocolic reflex), adequate fibre intake and hydration and regular exercise.
-Students should be informed of common practices which provide little value to hospitalized patients, like the prescribing of docusate which has significant associated costs and multiple trials failing to show any benefit.
-For prolonged admissions and prior to discharge, cystitis symptoms - suprapubic discomfort/pain, dysuria, haematuria, malodorous/cloudy urine, increased frequency, hesitancy or intermittency - should be screened for and a urine mid-stream culture requested to treat empirically and appropriately.
-Such proactivity could prevent re-admission for sepsis, delirium and or fall precipitated by a UTI.
+When seeing older patients, students should anticipate incontinence, constipation and urinary tract infections (UTI) (12.7%),2 given this population is disproportionately afflicted by these issues.
+Brief, non-pharmacological strategies a student could suggest on rounds to manage urinary incontinence are: implementing a scheduled toileting program, diarizing fluid balance, physical therapy for pelvic floor exercises, and for constipation: stool diary, bowel training (optimizing the gastrocolic reflex), adequate fibre intake and hydration and regular exercise.17 Students should be informed of common practices which provide little value to hospitalized patients, like the prescribing of docusate which has significant associated costs - estimated to exceed \$US 100 million - and multiple trials failing to show any benefit or proven clinical effectiveness.18 For prolonged admissions and prior to discharge, cystitis symptoms suprapubic discomfort/pain, dysuria, haematuria. malodorous/cloudy urine, increased frequency, hesitancy or intermittency - should be screened for and a urine mid-stream culture requested to treat empirically and appropriately.
+Such proactivity could prevent re-admission for sepsis, delirium and/or fall precipitated by a UTI.